ThePandalorian/thepandalorian.github.io/_pages/quotes.md

 <br>

 ---
-<div style="text-align: center">“Very few high-level features of the world have necessary and sufficient properties.
-In everyday life and in ecology, concepts are
-fuzzy, being held together by an open-ended set of correlated properties”</div>
+<div style="text-align: center">“The pursuit of [broad generalizations in ecology] is desirable, because they will bring a cohesion to ecology.
+However, calling them laws is to give them an epistemological status that they do not deserve.
+Quite simply, the “Laws” are not strict enough to judge if a species has broken a law; in its defence the species can simply suggest that the law should be re-interpreted.”</div>
 <br>
-<div style="text-align: right"> – <a href='https://arxiv.org/abs/2201.06687'>Evan C. Johnson, Oscar Godoy, and Alan Hastings</a> (Appendix B.4)</div>
+<div style="text-align: right"> – <a href = 'https://onlinelibrary.wiley.com/doi/full/10.1111/j.0030-1299.2005.13959.x'>Robert O'Hara</div>
 <br>
 <br>